 - Medicare and Medicaid fraud qui tam cases alleging unnecessary and sometimes harmful medical treatment, kickbacks and fraudulent billing practices.
-This includes a qui tam case, which he assisted with, against multiple blood testing labs for allegedly paying doctors kickbacks to order medically unnecessary tests that has resulted in $54.5 million in settlements so far.
+This includes a qui tam case against multiple blood testing labs for allegedly paying doctors kickbacks to order medically unnecessary tests that has resulted in $54.5 million in settlements so far.

 - Fraud relating to security flaws in government technology contracts.

 While at Harvard, Mr. Jochnowitz was a student attorney for legal services for indigent clients in Boston, Jamaica Plain (MA) and the Bronx (NY).
 He was a summer associate at McKinsey & Co. and Brooklyn Legal Services Corp.
 A in New York City.
 For nearly two years, he also worked for an anti-foreclosure initiative, Project No One Leaves in Boston, where he led recruitment and training and worked with tenants and former homeowners.

 Mr. Jochnowitz joined Phillips & Cohen after working for a private law practice in New York City.
 He served as a Peace Corps volunteer in Malawi (Africa) for two years before he attended Harvard.

 Mr. Jochnowitz is admitted to the bar in New York and Washington, DC.